 What is available in our Reading Rooms?

-The vast majority of the Cotton collection, including all of the manuscript-maps, is available in the Manuscripts Reading Room.
-A very small number of items are held by Asia, Pacific & Africa collections.
+Most of the Cotton collection, including all of the manuscript-maps, is available in the Manuscripts Reading Room.
+A small number of items are held within Asian & African Studies.

 Some items may require a letter of recommendation.

-- Planta, Joseph, Catalogue of the Manuscripts in the Cottonian Library, deposited in the British Museum (London, 1802) [arranged by emperor press-marks, but omitting much of the fire-damaged material]
+- Planta, Joseph, ed., A Catalogue of the Manuscripts in the Cottonian Library Deposited in the British Museum (London: Hansard, 1802)

 - Smith, Thomas, Catalogus librorum manuscriptorum bibliothecæ Cottonianæ (Oxford: Sheldonian Theatre, 1696)

 - Handley, Stuart, ‘Cotton, Sir Robert Bruce, First Baronet (1571–1631)’, Oxford Dictionary of National Biography, ed. by H.C.G.
 Matthew and Brian Howard Harrison (Oxford: Oxford University Press, 2004)